eyalk11/compare-my-stocks/README.md

 This was devloped in QT with matplotlib.
+I used advance features of python, numpy and pandas for fast calcuation.

 The input data I currently have is a MyStockProtfolio CSV (any csv that describes buys/sells), and will add later Interactive brokers account's positions.
 The stocks historical prices are obtained from investpy (originally https://github.com/alvarobartt/investpy) .